Allergy and Immunology

 Improving the Diagnosis, Treatment and Understanding of Adverse Drug Reactions

-The Risma Lab investigates adverse drug reactions, which refer to either an immune-mediated, medication hypersensitivity reaction that recurs predictably (usually referred to as classical allergy), or an immune reaction to a medication that recurs unpredictably (referred to as idiosyncratic).
+The Risma Lab investigates adverse drug reactions, which refer to either an immune-mediated, medication reaction that recurs predictably (usually referred to as classical allergy), or an immune reaction to a medication that recurs unpredictably (referred to as idiosyncratic).
 The Risma Lab conducts clinical and translational research to improve diagnosis, treatment and understanding of adverse drug reactions, including classical and idiosyncratic reactions to medications, such as antibiotics, biologics, chemotherapy agents, vaccines and numerous others.

 Types of Immune-mediated Reactions to Medications